- Our Work

 Against a context of budget cuts and static performance in international rankings, it is imperative that the incoming Government finds effective ways of alleviating the teacher recruitment, retention and distribution issues that are beleaguering the system.
 Devising such solutions is the task of this report.

 The report has been informed by desk-based research and semi-structured interviews with sector experts working at a local, regional and national level.
-The purpose of the roundtable is to share and refine our initial conclusions.
-It will bring together around 15-20 experts including senior school and school group leaders, civil servants and researchers.
+The purpose of the roundtable was to share and refine our initial conclusions.
+It brought together 22 experts including senior school and school group leaders, civil servants and researchers.

 11 July 2017